TheClimber82/TheClimber82/How-to-start-and-stop-the-distro.md

 Then you can simply run `exit` to exit the distro.

-For more info about Desktop Environment, see [here](https://github.com/EXALAB/AnLinux-App/wiki/How-to-start-and-stop-the-VNC-Server-%28Desktop-Environment%29)
+For more info about VNC Server, see [here](https://github.com/EXALAB/AnLinux-App/wiki/How-to-start-and-stop-the-VNC-Server-%28Desktop-Environment%29)